NO. OF CREDITS:

 Assignment #11: COURSE FORUM: What did you do once You knew?

-Siginificant progress on this greatest of all present challenges is today mired in political gridlock as well as citizen apathy, ignorance, doubt, fear and a sense that climate change is too big and hard for individuals to do anything about.
+Significant progress on this greatest of all present challenges is today mired in political gridlock as well as citizen apathy, ignorance, doubt, fear, and a sense that climate change is too significant and hard for individuals to do anything about.

 1. View this video on the actions taken by a group of young people once they knew.
 Sunrise Movement

-2. View the video by teacher and poet Drew Dellinger who asks us to imagine a great-great grandchild from the future asking us “What did do once you knew?”
+2. View the video by teacher and poet Drew Dellinger who asks us to imagine a great-great-grandchild from the future asking us “What did do once you knew?”
+Text version

 ADDITIONAL ASSIGNMENTS REQUIRED FOR UNIVERSITY QUARTER CREDIT